oliviawestmacottssw/SSW.Rules.Content/rules/appointments---do-you-make-sure-your-appointment-has-a-clear-location-address/rule.md

 - A meeting at the client location

-The exception is for internal meeting appointments:​
+The exception is for internal meeting appointments:

 I would invite Zune to work Saturday @ SSW (but not include the address)